Mayr-Melnhof: Origins

-Owner Franz Mayr (1810–1889) was ennobled in 1859 with the title "Edler of Melnhof".
+The Mayr-Melnhof family hailed from Spielberg, Styria and was first mentioned in a written document from 1423.
+Industry owner, Franz Mayr (1810–1889) was ennobled in 1859 with the title "Edler of Melnhof".
 Since then the family was styled Mayr von Melnhof.

-In 1872 Franz Mayr, Edler von Melnhof received the hereditary title of Baron in Austria, for him and his legitimate male-line descendants.
+In 1872 Franz Mayr, Edler von Melnhof, received the hereditary title of Baron in Austria for him and his legitimate male-line descendants, by Franz Joseph I.